Poisson limit theorems for the Robinson-Schensted correspondence and for the multi-line Hammersley process: Estimates for the total variation distance

 An analogous, but simpler calculation shows that

 The first and the third factor on the right-hand side of \eqref{eq:trololoA} coincide with their counterparts on the right-hand side of \eqref{eq:trololoB}, and the third factor is bounded from above by $1$.
-It follows that the absolute value of the difference between \eqref{eq:trololoA} and \eqref{eq:trololoB} is bounded from above by
+It follows that the absolute value of the difference between \eqref{eq:trololoA} and \eqref{eq:trololoB} is bounded from above by $b_{\nzero+i}$, as required. \end{proof}